 - Processed foods

-- Industrial seed oils such as vegetable or canola oil
+- Industrial seed oils (vegetable oil, canola oil, etc.)

 - Grains